Titus-Coleman/claude-docker-cli/README.md

 ### TODO:

-- Connects to local PostgresDB via env
+- Sends SQL to cargo lambda
+- Configure CLI instance to wait and listen for response
-- Receives response from cargo lambda
+- Receives response from cargo lambda with data from DB

 ### Step 1: Build Image